biaw/multidomain/README.md

 ### Setting up using Docker

 With Docker, you don't even need to download anything.
-Fill in the environment variables and you should be able to run the commands below.
-See the [`example.env`](https://github.com/biaw/multidomain/blob/master/example.env)-file for more information on what to fill these values with.
+You can also slightly customize the behaviour by filling in environment variables.
+See the [`example.env`](https://github.com/biaw/multidomain/blob/master/example.env)-file for more information on what you can customize.

 Having a log volume is optional, it's mostly for development and debugging.
 A "content" volume is required though.